Hi My Sweetheart: Summary

 Three years later, back in Kaohsiung, Xue Hai has transformed himself into an egocentric playboy who openly flaunts his wealth.
-Xue Hai overhears Bao Zhu's familiar voice on the radio as a local DJ, and feeling he is now unrecognizable, buys the radio station in order to seek revenge on Bao Zhu.
+Xue Hai overhears Bao Zhu's familiar voice on the radio as a local DJ, and feeling he is now unrecognizable, buys the radio station to seek revenge on Bao Zhu.
 Hiding his identity as Da Lang, Xue Hai plans to coerce Bao Zhu into falling in love with his new self, only to then dump her harshly in revenge.
 However, after seeing Bao Zhu with He Yan Feng (Lee Wei), her high school senior/judo master, Xue Hai becomes jealous and soon realizes that he still has feelings for her.
 Xue Hai then sets his mind on destroying the relationship of Bao Zhu and her "boyfriend", while he continually pursues her, often forgetting whether it's out of love or revenge.

 Still intent on finding her lost love, Da Lang, Bao Zhu is resistant to Xue Hai's advances.
 Xue Hai, knowing that he cannot begin a relationship with Bao Zhu unless she gets over Da Lang, lies and tells her that he has found Da Lang and that Da Lang is now happily married.
-Distraught, Bao Zhu flies back to Hangzhou to revisit, and hopefully bury her memories with Da Lang.
+Distraught, Bao Zhu flies back to Hangzhou to revisit and hopefully bury her memories with Da Lang.

 Back in Kaohsiung, college classmate Mo Lee visits the station.
 Mo Lee accidentally reveals to Bao Zhu that Xue Hai and Da Lang are the same person.
 Angry that Xue Hai has been lying to her all this time, Bao Zhu angrily tells Xue Hai that she never wants to see him again and plans to leave the country with He Yan Feng.

 Before they leave, though, there is a fire in the radio station, trapping Bao Zhu in the building.
 Xue Hai, wanting to save his love, rushes in but is hit on the head and trapped under a wooden beam while trying to protect Bao Zhu.
 Unable to get out himself, Xue Hai urges her to go and leave him and she is taken away by He Yan Feng.
 The firemen are able to pull Xue Hai out of the fire, but he is unconscious.
 Distraught that he is seriously injured, Bao Zhu is convinced that it is her fault.
 She realizes he truly loves her and that she loves him too, whether he is Da Lang or Xue Hai.